The 10 Commandments of Gambling Addiction

 You'll get the chance to view the do's and don'ts of addiction, and see how they relate to the original 10 commandments.

 The biggest fear of any addict is the threat of relapse.
 Despite what medical professionals say, it's not okay to experience even one relapse.
 You have to do everything in your power to not let it happen, because a relapse will halt and reverse your progress.

-For a gambler, this means you must avoid gambling temptations and have someone to help you until your impulses subside.
+For a gambler, this means you must avoid gambling temptations and have someone help you until those impulses subside.